aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potx-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to EXCEL via C++ or Online App" h2="POTX  to EXCEL File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert POTX files to EXCEL arises when users need to access the data stored in the POTX file in a more accessible format.
+EXCEL is a widely used format for data storage and manipulation, and is the preferred choice for many users.
+It is also easier to share data in EXCEL format, as it is compatible with a wide range of applications.

+<h2>How Aspose.Total Helps for POTX to Excel Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that enables developers to create powerful applications for file conversion.
+It provides a comprehensive set of APIs for converting POTX to EXCEL within C++ applications.
+The process is simple and straightforward, and can be completed in two steps.

+Firstly, Aspose.Slides for C++ can be used to export POTX to HTML.
+This API provides a wide range of features for manipulating POTX files, and can be used to convert POTX to HTML with ease.

+Once the POTX file has been converted to HTML, Aspose.Cells for C++ can be used to convert HTML to EXCEL.
+This API provides a comprehensive set of features for manipulating EXCEL files, and can be used to convert HTML to EXCEL with ease.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTX file to EXCEL within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to EXCEL.
+By using Aspose.Total for C++, developers can easily convert POTX files to EXCEL within C++ applications.
+The process is simple and straightforward, and can be completed in two steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}